Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/bestiary/giant/oni.md

 NoteIcon: monster
 BestiaryType: giant
 SourceType: Bestiary
-BookSource: Monster Manual p.
+BookSource: "Monster Manual p.
 239, Princes of the Apocalypse, Storm King's Thunder, Tales from the Yawning Portal, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Tasha's Cauldron of Everything, The Wild Beyond the Witchlight, Journeys through the Radiant Citadel, Keys from the Golden Vault.
-Available in the SRD.
+Available in the SRD."
 ---
 # [Oni](2-Mechanics/CLI/bestiary/giant/oni.md)
 *Source: Monster Manual p.
 239, Princes of the Apocalypse, Storm King's Thunder, Tales from the Yawning Portal, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Tasha's Cauldron of Everything, The Wild Beyond the Witchlight, Journeys through the Radiant Citadel, Keys from the Golden Vault.
 Available in the SRD.*